 Dates: The exact dates for each term are listed in the timetable section of this website next to the class time.

 No bookings required for those who meet the pre-requisites above: You may attend casually but please contact Gaby at email@example.com if you have not attended in the previous 6 months.
 If you believe you have a special circumstance (relevant previous experience) please email Richard via Gaby at: firstname.lastname@example.org

-An Introduction to Meditation with Richard Yin (this is the only course this year, next course Feb 2018)
+Basic course: An Introduction to Mindfulness Meditation with Richard Yin

-This four week series is for those interested in learning to meditate and meditators wanting to enliven their practice.
+This 4-week series is for those interested in learning to meditate and meditators wanting to enliven their practice.
 The classes will include a mixture of gentle movements, theory and guided sitting practice.
-Participants will not be required to sit for 90 minutes and need no prior experience to attend however, in the 5 weeks leading up to the course, you will receive an email per week from Richard which requires a little reflection and a response if you would like to respond.
+Participants will not be required to sit for 90 minutes and need no prior ex-perience to attend, however, during the course, you will receive an email per week from Richard which requires a little reflection and a response if you would like to respond.

-Following the completion of the 4 week series, you are welcome to attend the weekly ‘sit/classes' Monday (1.30pm- 2.30pm) or Wednesday (7.30pm – 8.30pm) to continue your practice as casually or as regularly as you like.
+Following the completion of the 4-week series, you are welcome to attend the weekly ‘sit/class’ Thursdays 7.30pm-8.30pm or Fridays 11.15am-12.15pm to continue your practice as casually or as regularly as you like.

 What to bring: Your favourite meditation cushion if you have one.
 Cushions, bolsters and/or chairs are also available at the studio for use.